What to expect when I get there.

 - Master At Arms – Supplies and facility issues if any

-- Remedial Swim assistant – Helps those that can’t swim
+- Remedial Swim assistant –Assists students that need help with the swim qualification.

 ENS/CWO I.M.
 Here